-13.1 If the individual is the subject of an outstanding charge or summons their application may be suspended until the matter is resolved, this decision will be made on a case by case basis.
+- 13.1 If the individual is the subject of an outstanding charge or summons their application may be suspended until the matter is resolved, this decision will be made on a case by case basis. - 13.2 Where a licence holder is arrested and is the subject of an ongoing enquiry/outstanding charge or summons then dependent on the circumstances of the alleged offence and if it is in the interests of public safety then steps maybe taken to remove a licence with immediate effect (revoke).
+Annex B contains more information about this process.